Deskstones/AfrikoResturant/README.md

 # Afriko

-ChizzyKitchens is a responsive web application for a fictional food business, ChizzyFoods.
+Afriko is a responsive web application for a fictional food business, Afriko.
 This project allows users to browse the menu, learn about the business, contact the team, and place orders online.

 ## Features